ClementNerma/Rave/docs/books/hybrid.md

 ### Traits

-Traits act kind of virtual classes.
-The main difference though is they can't implement static members, but they can still write the body of the function they declare.
+Traits act like interfaces, but with the possibility to write the body of the function they define.
 They aim to provide _horizontal reuse_, while virtual classes aim to provide _vertical reuse_ (plus the fact they can implement static members).

 A good example of traits is when you want to inherit from multiple classes.
 This is absolutely impossible in SilverNight, but you implement multiple traits.
 Here is how it goes: